-- S if the built-in flash pops up when you set the command dial to a, press the flash gently down until it retracts before shooting.
+- •If the built-in flash pops up when you set the command dial to a, press the flash gently down until it retracts before shooting.
 You will not be able to take the picture as you see it if the flash is left on. - •If the shutter speed indicator blinks, there is a danger of camera shake, so be sure to hold the camera steady and take care how you press the shutter button.
 Otherwise we recommend using a tripod.
 (Even when using a tripod, however, it is still possible for the shutter speed to blink if there is a danger of camera shake.)

-Taking Photographs in Close-up Mode ( )
+Taking Photographs in Close-up Mode ()

-The image was removed due to copyright restrictions Use the macro function built in to your lens for close-up photography when you want to take photographs of plants and insects in maximum magnification.
-S If the subject is dark or back-lit by, the built-in flash will fire automatically.
+Use the macro function built in to your lens for close-up photography when you want to take photographs of plants and insects in maximum magnification.

+If the subject is dark or back-lit, the flash will fire automatically.